My goal is to make the buying and selling process as easy as possible. Talking is free and there's zero obligation! Call

 * Negotiation is definitely a part of the real estate process, but trying to “win” by getting an extra-low price or by refusing to budge on your offer may cost you the home you love.
-Put yourself in the seller's shoes - when selling YOUR home, of course you hope to sell for maximum value.
+Put yourself in the seller's shoes - when selling YOUR home, of course you'll hope to sell for maximum value.

 * I will be happy to provide a free market analysis at obligation to you before listing your home for sale.
 I'll show you recent sale prices of similar homes in your area.

 * It's a great idea to get a market-value appraisal from a local appraiser before listing your home for sale.
-Research shows that unrealistic pricing is one of the biggest reasons that homes sell slowly... sometimes very slowly.
-The real estate market is always changing so even if you've had an appraisal in the past, a current one will help you and your agent to determine a realistic selling price for your home.
+The real estate market is always changing so even if you've had an appraisal in the past, a current one will help us determine a realistic selling price for your home.
 Note: A refinancing appraisal is NOT the same as a market value appraisal and is often higher than market value.

 * Consider getting a home inspection of your own before you put it on the market.
 Most buyers will get a home inspection so it's best to go ahead and repair known issues before your home is listed for sale.
 This helps streamline your "To Do" list and makes for fewer surprises later.

 * Be cautious about remodeling your home to help it sell better.
 By all means, DO spruce up inside and out: freshen paint, make repairs where needed, replace burned out bulbs and remove clutter.
 But expensive upgrades may be best left to buyer - you may not get your money back for big upgrades and your design choices may not match a buyer's taste.
 Contact me for a free evaluation.

 * Spruce up the curb appeal.
 Pretend you’re a buyer and stand outside of your home.
 As you approach the front door, what is your impression of the property?
 Do the lawn and bushes look neatly manicured?
 Make sure your home's exterior and yard are neat and attractive.